zhanghan177/overleaf-backup-tool/README.md

 ## Modify made to base repo

+The original repo is at: https://github.com/tbmihailov/overleaf-backup-tool.git I have made the following modifications to enable a better support for:

 - Support for protected projects
 - Backups are listed by their name
 - Modified storage file structure